 For the rest of her life, of course, Carrie had no sense of worth, but as we worked together, we also unearthed that she had an unusually exaggerated sense of shame that tainted most of her experiences.
 Shame about what?

 Each time Mother screamed at Carrie, Carrie felt unfathomable pain, which was immediately linked to the feeling of shame, because simultaneously Doreen was blaming Carrie for her own pain.
 Carrie, therefore, formed an unbreakable connection between pain and shame.
 Pain and shame became one—indivisible.
-And because she learned as a child that there was absolutely no way to escape her mother’s abuse, she also felt helpless.
-And thus was born the cycle that would dominate Carrie’s life: pain-shame-helplessness, and because the helplessness was also painful, she was caught in an endless spiral of pain-shame-helplessness-pain-shame-helplessness.
+And because she learned as a child that there was absolutely no way to escape her mother’s abuse, she also felt helpless and hopeless.
+And thus was born the cycle that would dominate Carrie’s life: pain-shame-hopelessness, and because the helplessness was also painful, she was caught in an endless spiral of pain-shame-hopelessness-pain-shame-hopelessness.

 What was the effect of this childhood pattern?
-As an adult, ANY TIME Carrie experienced pain—disappointment, the disapproval of others, anger, frustration, even confusion—she was immediately sucked into the entire repetitive cycle of pain-shame-helplessness.
-Then she would either withdraw into emotional numbness or explode into her own drama of panic and anger, fueled by the feelings of pain, shame, helplessness, and often betrayal.
+As an adult, ANY TIME Carrie experienced pain—disappointment, the disapproval of others, anger, frustration, even confusion—she was immediately sucked into the entire repetitive cycle of pain-shame-hopelessness.
+Then she would either withdraw into emotional numbness or explode into her own drama of panic and anger, fueled by the feelings of pain, shame, hopelessness, and often betrayal.

 This cycle destroyed Carrie’s happiness, and it was in the process of ruining her marriage, her parenting, and other relationships.
 We finally identified the described cycle, and when she understood it, for me it was like watching someone rise from the dead.
 “You mean my pain is not all my fault?” she asked.
 “You’re telling me that I feel ashamed of myself?
 That’s why I feel so helpless and miserable?”
 Without my saying anything, she continued, “I can’t believe it.
 Now that I understand what has been happening all my life, I can’t tell you how free I feel for the first time.
 I feel like I can begin my life over again.”